hevmarriott/DNAscanv2/README.md

 ```

-Then install git, download this repository and run the install_dependencies.sh script:
+Then install git, download this repository and run the install_dependencies.sh script, which will install all dependencies including Annovar and GATK 4.1.9.0, and the referecne genome build and BWA/Hisat2 indexes:

 ```bash